-This webinar will provide a behind-the-scenes look at the collaborative development of a novel multiplex assay to speed detection of mosquito-borne illness in the clinical setting.
+This webinar provides a behind-the-scenes look at the collaborative development of a novel multiplex assay to speed detection of mosquito-borne illness in the clinical setting.

-Next, Ryan Lusty, General Manager of the Magna Mosquito Abatement District in Utah, will discuss the implementation of this test in his county and how it impacted healthcare outcomes.
-Ryan will discuss the importance of same-day test results for vector control, as opposed to waiting several days for state lab results.
+Next, Ryan Lusty, General Manager of the Magna Mosquito Abatement District in Utah, discusses the implementation of this test in his county and how it impacted healthcare outcomes.
+Ryan discusses the importance of same-day test results for vector control, as opposed to waiting several days for state lab results.

-Joseph Featherstone from CoDx will wrap up by addressing the importance of partnership for the success of innovation, development, and commercialization of molecular diagnostics and will present opportunities for new research and commercial applications.
+Joseph Featherstone from CoDx wraps up by addressing the importance of partnership for the success of innovation, development, and commercialization of molecular diagnostics and will present opportunities for new research and commercial applications.